 That’s quite an accomplishment.
 Our submarines, strategically, were mostly in place to cut off supplies and troops.
 They took on the combatants when they had to.

 Two books about the USS HARDER, “Through Hell and Deep Water” by VADM Charles Lockwood, USN and COL Hans Adamson, USAF, (published in 1956) and “The Destroyer Killer” by Edwin Hoyt tell of the war record this storied submarine.

 Bonus link: the Sub Art site.

 This entry was posted on Monday, January 21st, 2008 at 7:43 am and is filed under Navy.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.